KwatMDPhD/Note/TODO_medicine/exam_a_patient.md

 Bell auscultate the apex.

 In the left lateral position, bell auscultate the apex.

 (Hear for S3, S4, and mitral stenosis.)

 Have the patinet sit forward and exhale a deep breath, diaphram auscultate LLSB.

 (Hear for aortic regurgitation.)

 ### Peripheral Artery

 Check pulse from

-- Brachial artery
+- Brachial artery.

-- Popliteal artery
+- Popliteal artery.

-- Distal tibial artery
+- Distal tibial artery.

-- Dorsalis pedis artery
+- Dorsalis pedis artery.

 ### Lower Extremity